Interactive Dashboard Example

 Many dashboards are built to display information.

-They need to help people judge the situation quickly.
+It needs to help leaders judge the situation quickly.

-That is the difference between a dashboard that is visually impressive and a dashboard that is actually useful in a leadership meeting.
+That is the difference between a dashboard that is visually polished and one that is genuinely useful in a leadership meeting.

-When executives look at a dashboard, they usually want answers to questions like these:
+When executives review performance, they are usually trying to answer questions like these:

 - Are we on track or off track?

-- Is this a short-term fluctuation or a real signal?
+- Is this a temporary fluctuation or a meaningful signal?

-If the dashboard does not help with those questions, it may still be visually polished, but it is not really supporting decision-making.
+If the dashboard does not help with those questions, it may still look impressive, but it is not really supporting decision-making.

-This is one of the most important ideas behind executive dashboard design.
+This is one of the biggest differences in executive dashboard design.

-That is why the visual structure matters so much.
+That is why visual structure matters so much.

 A dashboard that tries to show everything often slows judgment down.
 A dashboard that shows the right signals first can make the meeting sharper almost immediately.